coldclimate/omnomfrickinnom/content/blog/2019-04-20-asian-salad-steak.markdown

 image: "/images/blog/asian-salad-steak/asian-salad-steak-3.jpg"
 ---

 A super quick tea with lots colour, crunch and spice.
-The rare steak melts in the mouth
+The rare steak melts in the mouth.

 ## You will need